 This year, I stayed in a whole host of different accommodations, ranging from eight-bed dorms in Latvia to a luxury floating hotel in the middle of the Cambodian jungle.
 I opted to sleep in some pretty offbeat places, too, hitting up both a luxury yurt and shepherd’s hut in Cornwall, and a houseboat in the Netherlands.

 This year was also the year of Airbnb.
-While I’m not a massive fan of the company’s business practices, I can’t deny how perfect it is for slow travellers like me.
+I can’t deny how perfect it is for slow travellers like me.
 The monthly discounts on the site save me and my boyfriend, Dave so. much. money and I still can’t believe that staying in an entire house for a month with a kitchen and a dedicated Internet connection nearly always works out to be half the price of a month-long stay in a private room in a hostel.

 And speaking of slow travel, this year was also more about spending months in a new city rather than days, which helped me save money and get to know a place more that superficially.
 I spent three months inside working on a big project in Granada.
 I lived in Madrid for six weeks.
 I spent two separate months based in London.
 I lived in Taipei for four weeks, and spent a full month in Melbourne.

 The generosity of our friends and family around the world helped Dave and I further bring down the costs of our accommodation.
 We housesat for friends in Amsterdam and Melbourne, and stayed with both my and Dave’s family in the U.K., Australia, and New Zealand.